 But these films have another major benefit that many homeowners are unaware of.
 The same window films that cut heating and cooling costs also block the sun’s ultra violet rays.
-Most energy films will block as much as 99 percent of UV rays.
+Most energy films will block as much as 99 percent of UV rays, offering great window tint uv protection.

 Ultra violet is the spectrum of sunlight that is most responsible for fading.
 If you’ve ever looked at an old photograph and realized it was fading away in the sun, or flipped over a couch cushion to find that the underside is no longer the same color as the top side, you’ve already experienced the effects of fading.
 In a place like Colorado, with its high altitude and omnipresent sunshine, this fading effect can be quite extreme.
 Fading can make your furnishings, upholstery, flooring, and art work look shabby before their time.
 Save money on replacement furnishings and keep the interior of your home looking beautiful longer with UV blocking window films.